utkarsh-singh89/handsfree-bookkeeping/FEATURES_AND_ROADMAP.md

 - **User Stories**: How do you use the app?
 - **Success Stories**: How has it helped you?

-### How to Contribute Ideas

-1. Open a GitHub Issue
-2. Join our Discord/Telegram
-3. Email: feedback@bookkeeping.app
-4. In-app feedback form (coming soon)

-## 📅 Release Schedule

-- **Major Releases**: Quarterly (every 3 months)
-- **Minor Updates**: Monthly
-- **Bug Fixes**: As needed (hot fixes)
-- **Beta Program**: Available for early features

-## 🎁 Premium Features (Possible Future)

-While the core app will always be free, we may offer optional premium features:

-### Free Version (Always)

-- ✅ All basic transaction recording
-- ✅ Unlimited transactions
-- ✅ Offline functionality
-- ✅ Basic reports
-- ✅ AI assistance

-### Premium Version (Optional)

-- 💎 Cloud backup & sync
-- 💎 Advanced analytics
-- 💎 Priority support
-- 💎 White-label branding
-- 💎 API access
-- 💎 Multi-store management

-**Pricing**: To be determined, likely ₹99-299/month or ₹999/year

-## 🌟 Vision

-Our vision is to become the **#1 bookkeeping app for small businesses in India**, helping millions of shopkeepers manage their finances better, grow their businesses, and achieve financial success.

-### Goals

-- **Accessibility**: Available to everyone, regardless of literacy or tech skills
-- **Simplicity**: As easy as talking to a friend
-- **Privacy**: Your data is yours, always
-- **Impact**: Save time, reduce errors, increase profits

----

 **Current Status**: ✅ v1.0.0 Complete and Ready for Use!